deepak-ramamohan/typesurge/README.md

-# TypeMania
+# ZippyKeys

-This repository contains a collection of typing games built with the Python arcade library.
+A typing game built with the Python `arcade` library.

 ## Getting Started